-Want to catch a glimpse of the planetary alignment from Florida?
+Want to catch a glimpse of the planetary alignment from Arizona?
 Here's what to know, including a list of official dark sky ...

 Mercury, Venus, Saturn and Jupiter can be seen with the naked eye; Uranus and Neptune with binoculars or a telecscope.